srv-code/Pomodoro/README.md

 - [x] Title timer is not going away after timer finishes running
 - [ ] Can submit settings form with any errors
 - [x] Starts the timer with 1s less than specified
+- [ ] Implement classList.toggle than classList.(add|remove) wherever suitable

 ### Test Cases

 - [ ] Check after inputting invalid setting values
+- [ ] Check how the notification info panel looks like in the new style scheme